Th3Tr1ckst3r/Exip6/README.md

 ## Required Libraries Install Guide

 To use Exip6, the following Python3 libraries will need to be installed.
 You can install them using the Python package manager `pip`.
+It is also highly recommended that you use a virtual environment with venv.
-Below are the installation instructions for each library:
+Below are the installation instructions for each library that are not part of the standard Python3 library:

 ```
+pip install scapy
+pip install nmap3
+pip install dnspython
+pip install mac-vendor-lookup
 ```

 With these libraries installed, you can proceed to with using Exip6!